SAP-samples/cloud-btp-cli-api-codejam/clone-this-repo.md

 Resolving deltas: 100% (170/170), done.
 ```

-At this point, you have a new directory `cloud-btp-cli-api-codejam`.
+At this point, you have a new directory `btp-management`.

 ## Open your home directory in the Explorer